React Native

 Create a TalkJS user

-Create a TalkJS user.
+First, create a TalkJS user in your chat component.
 The User object is used to synchronize user data, so that TalkJS can display the data inside the chat UI.

 1function ChatComponent(props) {